 Brendan Mernin has been a leader in test prep and admissions since 1989.
 He has tutored, taught, and advised thousands of students and families worldwide; trained hundreds of teachers and tutors; and developed leading instructional content.
 He has appeared in The New York Times, New York Magazine, New York Post, and Slate, and on WBNC-TV.
 He was formerly Director of R&D for LSAT and ACT for a large national test prep company.
-He is a Founding Tutor with Noodle Pros and Strategist for Noodle Partners.
+He is a Founding Tutor with Noodle Pros and Director of Outreach for Noodle Pros.

 Brendan Mernin moved from the Boston area to New York City to attend Columbia College.
 Recruited as a rower, he ended up playing for the USA's #1 ranked Ultimate Frisbee team and studying English Literature.
 After college, he was a schoolteacher in the Bronx, a hipster on the Lower East Side, a bicycle messenger in Paris, a graduate literature student at the University of Chicago, editor of a cycling magazine in New York, a freelance writer on politics and transportation, and a section hiker on the Appalachian Trail.
 He is now a husband and father in Brooklyn.
 He met his wife while he was a Writing Fellow at the Edward Albee Foundation in Montauk, New York.
 Later, he earned an M.F.A. in Fiction Writing at the New School.